2015 has come and gone already, and it has left us with a wide array of movies to look at: some good, some bad and everything in between.

 Sara Gavron directs a story about the mothers and daughters that gained the right to vote for women.
 The movie's aim, because of its story, is to feel contemporary and relatable to a modern audience above all.
 This is visible in the cinematography, in the characters themselves and in the costume design.

-The movie takes place in the early 1900's and takes some historical licences.
+The movie takes place in the early 1900s and takes some historical licenses.
 For instance, a lot of historical aspects of the costuming were simplified in order to give a more modern feel to the movie; the necks were lowered, the sleeves were slimmed down and the hats were considerably reduced in size.
 I'm not overly fond of that, but the general feel of the period was still there, so it's still good enough for me to like.

-All in all, I had to chose between which Carey Mulligan movie I wanted to be in the list, and in the end, I find the designs for Far from the madding crowd way more fascinating.
+All in all, I had to chose between which Carey Mulligan movie I wanted to be on the list, and in the end, I find the designs for Far from the madding crowd way more fascinating.